JustinTimperio/pacback/README.md

 ![Pacback Saving App Data](https://imgur.com/Ag0NROG.gif)

 ### Rollback a List of Packages
-Most issues with an updates stem from a single package or a set of related package.
+Most issues with an update stem from a single package or a set of related package.
 Pacback allows you to selectively rollback a list of packages using `pacback -pkg package_1 package_2 package_3`

 In this example we selectively rollback 2 packages
 1. `pacback -pkg typescript electron4`